 Hayate/Yoshihiro

-This is sold through their dealer in Beverly Hills, Hayate, and their brick and mortar location is listed below (one of the few sellers with a physical address).
-Currently they have a rating of 4.7 and 98% positive in the last 12 months (168 ratings)
+This is sold via a dealer in Beverly Hills (it’s not Yoshihiro), Hayate, their product is sold through their brick-and-mortar location is listed below (one of the few sellers with a physical address).
+Currently, they have a rating of 4.7 and 98% positive in the last 12 months (168 ratings)

 Hayate